Engineering-Research-and-Development/arise-poc/docs/ARISE_PoC_Tutorial_Extended.md

 Here are some environment variables that must be configured:
 - IOTA_CB_SERVICE allows to define where the OPCUA IoT Agent sends NGSI-LD context data;
 - IOTA_SERVICE defines the devices are registered;
-- IOTA_OPCUA_ENDPOINT is used in FIWARE IoT Agent for OPC UA to specify the OPC UA server endpoint that the agent will connect to.
+- IOTA_OPCUA_ENDPOINT is used in FIWARE IoT Agent for OPC UA to specify the OPC UA server endpoint.

 For a more complete description on how to configure the IoT Agent, go to [link](https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/howto.md).